-Considering that the Obama campaign debuted the ad touting Thursday's fund-raising dinner at Sarah Jessica Parker's house during the MTV Movie Awards (and aired it three times, no less) it seems the campaign was hoping to appeal to America's youth vote.
-While the event, which was co-hosted by Parker and Vogue editor Anna Wintour, undoubtedly caught the attention of GOOP readers with an unhealthy interest in anti-aging treatments, Obama needs to try a different approach if he wants to reinvigorate young supporters.
-We've assembled a list of suggested gatherings that might be more effective.
+Considering that the Obama campaign debuted the ad touting tonight's fund-raising dinner at Sarah Jessica Parker's house during the MTV Movie Awards (and aired it three times, no less) it seems the campaign was hoping to to reach out to young people.
+While the event, which is co-hosted by Parker and Vogue editor Anna Wintour, undoubtedly caught the attention of GOOP readers with an unhealthy interest in anti-aging treatments, Obama needs to try a different approach if he wants to reinvigorate young voters.
+We've assembled a list of potential gatherings that might help President Obama catch up to Mitt Romney financially (assuming there are a lot of multi-millionaires who enjoy Girls).

 Host: Zooey Deschanel